-Migraine is a very common and disabling illness.
-Outside of medications, it is important for migraineurs to watch their headache triggers and exercise regularly.
-Physical therapy and/or psychotherapy may be of help-"it takes a village."
-There is no one algorithm for determining which medication is best for which patient.
+Migraine is a common and disabling illness.
+Outside of meds, it is important for migraineurs to watch their headache triggers, and exercise regularly.
+Physical therapy and/or psychotherapy may be of help ("it takes a village").
+There is no good algorithm for determining which medication is best.
 Each patient is unique, and comorbidities drive where we go with treatment.
-The goal is to decrease head pain while minimizing medications.
+The goal is to decrease head pain, while minimizing medications.